 The Ticknall Tramway was a primitive form of horse tramway which was born in the Canal Age and survived long into the Railway Age.
 For a distance of 8 miles, it wound its way through the rural areas of North Leicestershire and South Derbyshire.
 As much of this area is woodland or pasture, many remains of the passage of the tramway survive to the present day, unlike other pioneering tram-roads in industrial areas, which have mostly disappeared.

 Please note, this article is in the course of preparation.
-Amongst other things, there are a number of photos and drawings to be added.
-If you spot any errors please let me know via the contact form. . .
+You can help by checking for errors.
+If you spot any errors/omissions please let me know via the contact form. . .
 Ed.